Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 # 3) Tips

-* **Combos** - Soul Spin (Full rotation Left Stick, Square) is your best friend to get combos.
-Another suggestion is to taunt an enemy (Directional Button) to make them more durable and have them replenish a part of their health to get more combos out of them.
+* **Combos** - Soul Spin (Full Rotation Left Stick, Square) is your best friend to get combos.
+Another suggestion to do more combos is to taunt an enemy (Directional Button) to make them more durable, especially if they're already damaged to make them replenish some health.
+* **Taunt** - Taunt (Directional Button) is primarily used to get exclamation points, and it can be used repeatedly on the same enemy, regardless if it's already enraged or not.
 * **Blue Souls** - Not only will they increase damage, but when using Soul Cycle (Triangle Charged), use a blue soul when you see the Soul Rubber becoming almost red to extended the move duration.
 This is very powerful when in enclosed areas full of normal size enemies.
 * **Dodge Extension** - Right after dodging (Circle), quickly change into any costume you have (L1 / R1) to have more invincibility.
 Normally, changing costume has you standing in place, but this gets cancelled out when done right after a dodge.
 * **Hidden Enemies** - Rather than attacking stuff in which they're hiding, change into Santa Jack (R1) and throw either a Re-Possession Present or Scared Stiff Present.
 Re-Possession will take them out of their enragement, as they'll always be enraged when hidden.
 Scared Stiff will stun them for a bit of time, especially effective against Halloween Ghosts.